YoungMahesh/syntax-notes/ai/llama_fine-tuning.md

 BASE_MODEL = "meta-llama/Meta-Llama-3.1-8B"
 FINETUNED_MODEL = f"ed-donner/pricer-2024-09-13_13.04.39"

-# Hyperparameters for OLoRA Fine-Tuning
+# Hyperparameters for LoRA Fine-Tuning
 # r - the inner dimension of the low-rank matrices
 # started with 8 then double to 16, then good results with 32
 LORA_R = 32